Are you interested in joining RRCT Board? We’re always recruiting. Learn more about RRCT’s board recruiting process.

 |Daniel Smith – Director

-Dan did his undergraduate work at Cornell and his graduate work at Harvard in molecular biology.
+Daniel did his undergraduate work at Cornell and his graduate work at Harvard in molecular biology.
 He then spent nine years living his passions as a kayak guide, web designer, and manager at Charles River Canoe & Kayak and as a cross-country ski instructor at Weston Ski Track in the Boston area.

-Dan is active in the Maine Island Trail Association and serves on its Trail Committee.
+He is active in the Maine Island Trail Association and serves on its Trail Committee.

-He is currently coaching the Freeport High Nordic Ski Team and developing customized point-of-sale software for kayak outfitters.
+Daniel is currently coaching the Freeport High Nordic Ski Team and developing customized point-of-sale software for kayak outfitters.
 He enjoys sea kayaking, canoeing, trail running, hiking, and cross-country and telemark skiing.

 |David Steckler – Director